-Don’t expect anything very refined from the cuisine of the Auvergne and Massif Central: it’s solid peasant food, as befits a traditionally poor and rugged region.
+Don’t expect anything overly refined from the cuisine of the Auvergne and Massif Central: it started as solid peasant food, as befits a traditionally poor and rugged region.
 The best-known dish is potée auvergnate, a kind of cabbage soup, with added potatoes, pork or bacon, beans and turnips – easy to make and very nourishing.
 Another popular cabbage dish is chou farci: cabbage stuffed with pork and beef and cooked with bacon.

 Two potato dishes are very common – la truffade and l’aligot.
 For truffade, the potatoes are sliced and fried in lard, then fresh Cantal cheese is added; for an aligot, the potatoes are puréed and mixed with cheese.
 Less palatable for the squeamish is tripoux, usually a stuffing of either sheep’s feet or calf’s innards, cooked in a casing of stomach lining.
 Fricandeau, a kind of pork pâté, is also wrapped in sheep’s stomach.